US soccer star Megan Rapinoe stays true to her word: Doesn't sing national anthem before Thailand match

 “I think that was a really good lesson for me: This is what it’s going to take for things to change, norms to change, conventions to change, to try to break down white supremacy and break down racial bias,” she said.
 “It’s going to take it being hard.
 For everyone. … That really resonated with me.”

 Rapinoe was a captain before Tuesday’s match against Thailand.
+She scored a goal in the 79th minute.

 She will definitely be a key player for the U.S. in order to get back to the World Cup title match.